 Commute.org focuses on people who live OR work in San Mateo County.

-Much of the information that we have is from the US Census for residents of San Mateo County. – it is more difficult to find demographic data for people who live outside the county and commute in.
+Much of the information that we have is from the US Census for residents of San Mateo County.
+It is more difficult to find demographic data for people who live outside the county and commute in.

 • Commuter Patterns